Local Services: Scotland

-While it’s no city, Dunoon is strung out for a few miles along the coast so a bus service like this is invaluable when it comes to getting about.
+While it’s not a city, Dunoon is strung out for a few miles along the coast, so a bus service like this is invaluable when it comes to getting about.
 For one thing, it links two ferry ports along with areas like Upper Kirn and Milton.
-The service may only operate during the daytime from Monday to Saturday but the half-hourly frequency is very useful for those with luggage.
+The service may only operate during the daytime from Monday to Saturday, but the half-hourly frequency is very useful for those with luggage.

 484: Dunoon - Strachur - Lochgoilhead - Carrick Castle